EMIR

 (d) UK entities must clear in-scope transactions through a UK-authorised, rather than an EU-authorised, CCP;

-(e) since 31 March 2022, there have been some divergences in applicable margin rules, including with regard to the types of asset that constitute eligible collateral and the treatment of eligible collateral; and
+(e) since 31 March 2022, the margin rules have diverged, including with regard to the types of asset that constitute eligible collateral and the treatment of eligible collateral;

 There are certain circumstances, for example where a UK entity that is subject to UK EMIR trades with an EU entity that is subject to EU EMIR, in which clearing or margining obligations will arise under both EU EMIR and UK EMIR.
 In most cases, the effects of this outcome have been mitigated in the short term by temporary equivalence or the implementation of specific temporary transitional regimes.
 However, absent equivalence in the medium to long term, it is unclear how the two regimes will interact once the temporary provisions expire.